 Among other requirements, there are requirements to show that the couple can meet the financial requirements (including a minimum income level of £18,600).
 The Spouse Visa applicant must show that the relationship is ‘genuine and subsisting,’ that they meet the required English language level.

 Finally, they must also show that their accommodation meets the necessary level of space required by health and safety rules.

 The minimum income requirement for UK Spouse Visas is £18,600 yearly gross income.
 If an applicant has a child dependent, there is an additional threshold of £3,800 for the first child, and £2,400 for each child after that.

-The application fee for a UK Spouse Visa is £1,523 if made outside the UK.
-If made inside the UK, the application fee is £1,033.
+The application fee for a UK Spouse Visa as of February 2023 is £1,538 if made outside the UK.
+If made inside the UK, the application fee is £1,048.